Cameo appearances: Patrick Collison (Stripe),

-HOFFMAN: Notice how quickly Brian turns his attention to a single traveller.
+HOFFMAN: Notice how quickly Brian turns his attention to a single traveler.
 In an instant, he switches from global concerns back to his artisanal roots.
 That’s because he’s building something radically new here.
 He wants to scale the perfect trip.
 But what is the perfect trip?
 What are the essential ingredients that make a vacation truly memorable?
 It’s a question Brian can’t even begin to answer until he delivers that experience to at least one person.
 You’re about to get a master class in handcrafting.

 CHESKY: We put up these flyers anonymously saying, “Seeking a traveler.
 We’ll photograph your trip to San Francisco if you let us follow you.”
 This guy Ricardo replied.
 He was from London.
 We sent a photographer around with him while he was just traveling in San Francisco.
 What we learned was, his trip was awful.
 He’d show up, he’d go to Alcatraz by himself, put on the headset, and then he’d go to Bubba Gump Shrimp.
 He’d stay in a budget hotel.
 He’d go to a hotel bar by himself, sitting with a bunch of dudes at the bar, but he doesn’t talk to anyone because he was introverted.

 We call him back.
 We said, “Ricardo, we want to create the perfect trip to San Francisco for you.”
 We fly him back.
 We had the team storyboard the perfect experience for Airbnb.
 We had a driver pick him up at the airport.
 We took him to the perfect Airbnb, there are all the services.
-He went on these dinner parties, we got him the best seats at restaurants.
+He went to these dinner parties, we got him the best seats at restaurants.
 We took him on this midnight mystery bike tour.
 Sixty riders go on it and nobody but the leader knows where it will end up.
 There was this crazy magical world.
 I see him at the end of the trip.

 HOFFMAN: Notice here how quickly Brian switches back to the analytical mind-set.
 He can extrapolate from a single journey to a list of essential ingredients.
 Here is his systematic breakdown of the perfect trip.